lnishan/Curriculum-Vitae/README.md

   - `IT`, `Web Development`, `Community Coordination`
   - Worked closely with Twitch celebrity streamers (5,000 - 100,000 followers).
   - General IT Assistance, including setting up PCs and troubleshooting issues.
-  - Wrote a simple form management system for hosting tournaments.
-  - Wrote handy tools for news publishing with JavaScript, PHP and MySQL.
+  - Wrote a simple form management system for hosting tournaments and a couple handy tools for news publishing with HTML, CSS, JavaScript, PHP and MySQL.

 - **i-Feels.net** ...
 Hong Kong / Work from home .........
 Apr 2006 － Feb 2008
 **Founding Board Member**, **Administrator**, **Developer**